diodechain/website/_posts/2024-10-21-blockchain-depins-explained.md

 # DePIN use cases

 A use case may be a fit for DePIN if regional distribution of nodes is key to the success of the project.
-If regional distribution doesn’t matter, a DePIN approach could still make sense, but it is usually more about financing at that point - which could be a differentiated strategy depending on a few factors (see “Other use cases" below).
+If regional distribution doesn’t matter, a DePIN approach could still make sense, but it is usually more about financing - which could be a differentiated strategy depending on a few factors (see “Other use cases" below).

 Today's practical DePIN use cases are three: